fonzerelly/web-engineering/development_process.md

 The Grooming / Storytime

 ??NOTE
 This is the timeslot, the ScrumMaster gives the PO in the Sprint to ask the team about the feasability of a specific need.
-The PO presents what needs to be done, and the team
+The PO presents what needs to be done, and the team estimates how complicate this can be.
+This will be done by Planning Poker

+??HORIZONTAL
+### Exercise
+Planning Poker

+* Estimates Complexity - not Duration
+* Only Fibunaccy Nrs are valid to represent only big differences
+* Gives the opportunity to find underestimated risks

+??NOTE
+How does it work.
+Well first of all, it we have to recognize, that you can not estimate the time you need for a task quite good.
+Especially in the grooming phase, when you just got the plain idea of a feature and you did not dig through the code a little bit it is very very hard to give valid time estimations.
+Instead you estimate the complexity of a task.
+How do you do it?
+After explaining the UserStory, every Team member selects one of the fibunacci oriented values  to estimate the complexity.
+Then everybody presents her/his estimation at the same time.
+Now we can ask those who bring the lowest and those who bring the highest value.
+Each explains why she or he estimated that way and by that you get into a fruitful discussion how to implement the feature and where the risks are.

 ??HORIZONTAL
 ### Meetings